Bringing Theatrical Events to the Island

 Coming this February!
 The CITC Presents...

 by Mary ChaseElwood P. Dowd has an imaginary friend, Harvey, a six-and-a-half-foot rabbit, whom he introduces to everyone he meets.
 His sister, Veta, has seen as much of Elwood's eccentric behavior as she can tolerate, so she decides to have him committed to a sanitarium to spare the family from future embarrassment.
 Problems arise when the wrong patient is committed and Elwood and his invisible companion depart for a night on the town.
-Soon, the search is on for the mild-mannered Elwood and it becomes apparent that his delusion is having a strange influence on one and all.
-Veta begins to realize that maybe Harvey is not so bad after all.
+Soon, the search is on for the mild-mannered Elwood and it becomes apparent that his delusion is having a strange influence on everyone.
+Eventually, Veta begins to realize that maybe Harvey is not so bad after all.

 Our mission is to work with our fiscal sponsor, the Chincoteague Cultural Alliance, to enhance cultural and artistic opportunities on the island by introducing theatrical performance and education.
 We produce a variety of events throughout the year, including: